Over $1 Billion won for our clients!

 Many of our clients are focused on recovering physically and emotionally after an accident and don’t want to deal with the responsibility of an insurance claim.
 Insurance companies can be intimidating and might scare you into accepting a settlement offer much lower than you deserve.
 If you don’t understand your rights, you might not realize they’re taking advantage of you.

-One of the first steps you should take after a truck accident is hiring a lawyer.
-At DeMayo Law Offices, we know North Carolina state laws forwards and backwards.
+Hiring a lawyer is one of the first steps you should take after a truck accident.
+At DeMayo Law Offices, we are well-versed in North Carolina state laws, inside and out.
 When you hire us, we will take over and begin the legal process by investigating the crash.
 Evidence is essential in insurance claims.
-We will need to prove that the truck driver had alcohol or drugs in their system and that led to the accident.
+We will need to prove that the truck driver had alcohol or prescription drugs in their system, which led to the car accident.

 Some of the evidence we might gather includes: